SOC 2 auditing

 Who can perform a SOC audit?

-SOC auditors are regulated by the AICPA; they must adhere to specific professional standards established by the AICPA.
-They are also required to follow specific guidance related to planning, executing and supervising audit procedures.
-AICPA members are also required to undergo a peer review to ensure their audits are conducted in accordance with generally accepted auditing standards.
+SOC auditors are regulated by, and must adhere to specific professional standards established by, the AICPA.
+They are also required to follow specific guidance related to planning, executing, and supervising audit procedures.
+AICPA members are also required to undergo a peer review to ensure their audits are conducted in accordance with accepted auditing standards.

 CPA organizations may employ non-CPA professionals with relevant information technology and security skills to participate in preparing for a SOC audit, but the final report must be provided and issued by a CPA.
-A successful SOC audit carried out by a certified CPA permits the service organization to use the AICPA logo on its website.
+A successful SOC audit carried out by a CPA permits the service organization to use the AICPA logo on its website.

 Why choose IT Governance?